 I let me hair air dry when I do this, and I swear I don't have to wash my hair for the next 3 days, AND IT IS SHINY.
 Soft too :)

 I buy my EVOO at the grocery store and all other oils online.

-I agree with the below poster- olive oil on my hair is terrible!!
-Extremly hard to wash it off, it greases everything, I had to shampoo maaany times to wash it off my hair and in the end my hair was dry because I washed so many times.
+Olive oil on my hair is terrible!!
+Extremly hard to wash it off, makes everything greasy, I had to shampoo maaany times to wash it off my hair and in the end my hair was dry because I washed so many times!
 I hate having greasy hands and I washed my hands with hand soap like 10 times in a row.
 Bleaahhh.

 I honestly hate olive oil anyway.
 I hate it for my hair, I wouldn't put it on my face or hands and I don't like it in salads or cooking with it.
 Gross.

 I think olive oil can be very moisturizing, but it is almost impossible to rinse off.
 It leaves a greasy residue anywhere it touches.
 I hear all the great things about olive oil but personally, I think it is just a real headache.

 I tried applying olive oil in my hair for an hour before rinsing off.
 My hands were so greasy, I had to scrub them with a dish washing sponge and hot water and lots of soap to get them off.
 Then it got all over my bathtub and I couldn't shampoo it off!!
 I ended up spending so much time trying to wash the olive oil off my hair and scrub my bathtub, I really don't think it's worth the time.
 Plus I shampooed my hair about 2-3 times after, so I think that defeated the whole purpose.

 I tried using olive oil as a leave in conditioner.
 Again, al over my hands, had to scrub my hands after.
 It makes my hair look greasy(even with just a little bit) and it smells so greasy, like I haven't washed my hair in days.

 This is plain awful.
 I will only use olive for cooking.